ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

 - `Get-Service` reveals which services are running or disabled.
 Attackers often tamper with these.
 - `Get-NetTCPConnection` gives visibility into open network connections — crucial for uncovering backdoors or suspicious outbound traffic.
 - `Get-FileHash` verifies if a file has been altered (tampered with malware, for example).
+    - I navigated into the captain-cabin directory using `Set-Location -Path captain\Documents\captain-cabin`.
+Once inside, I listed all files with `Get-ChildItem`, which revealed three text files:
+        - `captain-boots.txt`
+        - `captain-hat.txt`
+        - `ship-flag.txt`
+  - Since the lab required verifying the integrity of the `ship-flag.txt` file, I ran `Get-FileHash -Path .\ship-flag.txt` to generate its SHA256 hash.
+The command returned a unique hash value (`54D2EC3C12BF3DBA25B95EB0BEB376052295AF53A22BA8E60D444880073D48F2`) that can be used to confirm the authenticity of the file.
+  - Using file hashing like this is especially valuable for real-time monitoring and analysis in security operations.
+By continuously checking file hashes against known-good values (or comparing them to threat intelligence databases), analysts can quickly detect tampering, malware infection, or unauthorized file changes.
+This makes it a practical tool for ensuring integrity and spotting potential compromise during live investigations.

 ### Real-World Value
 This mirrors what I’d do as an analyst during **threat hunting or incident response**, where checking processes, services, and connections is often step one.